ludwig-ai/ludwig/ludwig/benchmarking/README.md

 ## Basic Usage

-basic: manually specify datasets, configs and run experiments. talk about the hyperopt on vs off distinction, how the config parameters can be specified for each experiment. explain the concept of an experiment

 Say you implemented a new feature and would like to test it on several datasets.
 In this case, this is what the benchmarking config could look like